Caritochoa/Bunnyprot/README.md

 Please have in mind when you click the button IMPORT FROM LINKEDIN the first feature loads under the Fold, remember to scroll down to visualize the imported features.
+And to return to the Torrebio profile the link CAROLINA takes you there.

 To interact with The app